Jfortin1/EveTemplate/README.md

 | eve_map_labels.rda    | White Matter Parcellation Map labels (II) |  `getEveMapLabels("II")`|
 | eve_map_labels.rda    | White Matter Parcellation Map labels (III) |  `getEveMapLabels("III")`|

+#### Notes

+The GitHub repository [https://github.com/muschellij2/Eve_Atlas](https://github.com/muschellij2/Eve_Atlas) includes a useful discussion on how the Eve template compares to the MNI152 template and to the Rorden T1 image.
+The dimensions of the 3 templates do not agree, and different solutions are proposed to match the voxel locations, either by dropping slides, interpolating or performing a non-linear transformation.
+Transformed templates files are included in the repository.